 Other sources of stem cells have gained popularity in the last decade, as their harvesting is better tolerated by patients while delivering almost identical success rates when compared to bone marrow transplants.
 These include peripheral blood stem cells and cord blood stem cells.

-What conditions require BMT?
+What conditions require Bone Marrow Transplant?

 The conditions which necessitate a BMT can be broadly classified into 2 groups:

 - Hodgkin’s and Non-Hodgkin’s Lymphoma

 - Myeloproliferative Neoplasms, Primary Myelofibrosis, etc.

 - Aplastic Anemia

 - Haemoglobinopathies like Sickle Cell Anemia

 - Thalassemia – In India there are estimated 10,000 -12,000 new Thalassemia cases diagnosed every year.
 Thalassemia is an inherited Genetic condition of Hemoglobin abnormality.
 The most common types are: